U.S. Fish and Wildlife Service

 Opossum in the Garbage?

-Opossums are happy to scavenge for food scraps in the garbage when it’s available to them.
-Keep garbage in sturdy containers with tight-fitting lids to keep wildlife out – this includes keeping dumpster lids and sliding doors closed when not in use.
-You can keep city trash can lids closed with a bungee cord or two to keep small scavengers like opossums and raccoons out.
-If an opossum or raccoon has been getting into the trash on a regular basis, removing the food source will entice it to move on in a few days.
+Opossums readily scavenge for food scraps in the garbage when it’s available to them.
+Keep garbage in sturdy containers with tight-fitting lids to keep wildlife out – this includes keeping dumpster lids/sliding doors closed when not in use.
+You can secure city trash can lids with bungee cords to keep wild animals from getting inside.
+If an opossum or raccoon has been getting into the trash on a regular basis, preventing access to the food source will entice the animal to move on in a few days.

 Found an injured or orphaned opossum?

-Opossum young live in a pouch on their mother’s belly until they’re too large to fit inside, after which point they cling to her back.
-By the time their body is about 7 inches long, not including the tail (about the length of an adult human’s hand), opossum young are weaned and able to survive on their own.
-If you find young opossums in a dead female’s pouch, young smaller than 7 inches, or any opossum that is obviously injured, contact a licensed small mammal rehabilitator for help.
+Young opossums live in a pouch on their mother’s belly until they’re too large to fit inside, after which point they will cling to her back.
+By the time their body is about 7 inches long, not including the tail (about the length of an adult human’s hand), young opossums are weaned and able to survive on their own.
+If you find live young in a dead female opossum's pouch, lone young smaller than 7 inches, or any opossum that is obviously injured, contact a licensed small mammal rehabilitator for help.